spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/facet-filter-overview-and-configuration.md

 Keep in mind that the configuration you make in the `CatalogDependencyProvider` must be in sync with the structure of the data exported to Elasticsearch.

-Also, keep in mind that even if you have the facets exported in Elasticsearch, without adding the necessary configuration in the `CatalogDependencyProvider` you won’t be able to submit the correct queries.
+Also, keep in mind that even if you have the facets exported in Elasticsearch, without adding the necessary configuration in the `CatalogDependencyProvider` you won't be able to submit the correct queries.

 The search attributes must be configured in the `CatalogDependencyProvider`.